obelab/JordanFallsWshShare/README.md

 Step 3: Read the annual model input data set (Annual_TP.rds), if necessary (line #168)

 Step 4: Run the stan function (line #170).
 Suggest using the following parameters: iter=4000, warmup=2000, thin=5, chains=3,cores=3,adapt_delta =0.99 ,max_treedepth =25.
 The estimated runtime on desktop is about one day.
+Note that more iterations and warmup steps may improve model convergence.